 Among other findings, CFC scientists have shown in their model of glaucoma that:

-Catalyst For a Cure is an ongoing, multi-year collaboration of laboratories at eight leading universities: Harvard Medical School, Johns Hopkins, Medical College of Wisconsin, University of California San Diego, University of Miami, University of Utah, University of Washington, and Vanderbilt.
+Catalyst For a Cure is an ongoing, multi-year collaboration of four laboratories at leading universities including the Medical College of Wisconsin, University of California San Diego, and University of California, Davis .